quicksilver/manual/docs/Contacts.md

 Instant Message addresses function like email addresses.
 All the text actions work but there are also two IM Account actions. **IM** opens an IM chat window in the IM program. **IM Item...** takes text or a file in the third pane to be sent via the IM program.
 The IM program to use is specified in the Handlers Preference pane based on plugins installed.
 Currently there are plugins for iChat, and Adium.

 Quicksilver chooses default actions based on the type of object in the first pane.
 Described above is how useful this is for contact fields to be treated as text so those actions are available.
 Quicksilver also treats contacts as other field types (Email Addresses, IM Accounts, but not URLs) if and only if they are set in the Contacts.
-So if a contact has an email address sent, **Compose Email** might be the default action if it's ranked higher than **Show Contact** in the Actions Preferences.
-But if the contact selected in the first pane doesn't have an email address set the action might be **Show Contact** (assuming it's the default).
+So if a contact has an email address sent, **Compose Email** might be the default action if it’s ranked higher than **Show Contact** in the Actions Preferences.
+But if the contact selected in the first pane doesn’t have an email address set the action might be **Show Contact** (assuming it’s the default).

 ## Entourage